TobikoData/sqlmesh/docs/reference/cli.md

                             expression.
 This is supported only when targeting a development environment.
   --no-diff                 Hide text differences for changed models.
+  --run                     Run latest intervals as part of the plan
+                            application (prod environment only).
+  -v, --verbose             Verbose output.
   --help                    Show this message and exit.
 ```